 Headstart Outreach Program

 This service is targeted to every child in our community who has not seen a dentist in the last six months.
 Having partnered with Rainbow Babies & Children's Hospital, Case Western Reserve University School of Dental Medicine is taking the lead to fight against early childhood cavities, the number one chronic infectious disease in children in America.
-Learn about the Headstart Program.
+Read about how the Headstart program impacts the children in the Cleveland Community.

 Healthy Smiles Sealant Program